12. May the student take home AT devices purchased by the school?

 15. What provisions should be made for transfer of equipment when a student moves to another school or to a post-school program?

 Local school districts should consider transferring the equipment with the student.
 Participating agencies should discuss the transfer of AT equipment for a student transitioning from school to post-school programs, using Memorandum of Understanding or Interagency Agreements between agencies that procure AT.
 Refer to Appendix B, the Assistive Technology Devices Purchases/Sales Agreement Form and Sample Depreciation Spreadsheets.

 16. What should happen when an assistive technology device is no longer effective for a student?

 The AT team should begin the assessment process again by first gathering information about the student, environment, and tasks then continue the process with a trial of new device(s), collecting data, making a decision, and documenting in the IEP.

-17. Do parents have the right to request a due process hearing over the provision of assistive technology?
+17. Do parents have the right to request a due process hearing over the provision of AT?

 Yes.
 AT devices and services contribute to an appropriate education for a child with disabilities and are subject to the procedural safeguards required by the IDEA, including the right to request a due process hearing.
 As specified in the Policies and Procedures for Special Education in Oklahoma, parents or guardians may request a hearing to determine whether an educational program is free and/or appropriate for a child with disabilities or for a child alleged to have a disability.
 Mediation in special education is also available to assist parents and schools in resolving disagreements regarding the education program of a student with disabilities.
 See page 32 for applicable resources.